zvigrinberg/git-training-sessions/advanced--msc-use-cases.md

       git show HEAD --name-only

     ```
+ - Use commit --amend to delete files from last commit.

  - git add -p for staging selected hunks from file with edit hunk(e options in interactive menu)
  - then use git diff(implicit HEAD) --cached to see that only chunks selected are going to be added on next commit, this diff gives the difference